church family news

 What we CAN recycle are ink cartridges, postage stamps, odd balls of wool, ribbons and beads( to decorate our twiddlemuffs) and old spectacles ( please note we DON’T want the cases)

 And an update on TEDDY BEARS: Only the knitted ones go to children going into hospital ( contact me if you'd like a pattern).
 The bigger or toy ones go mostly to care homes.
 The ladies at Crafting for Communities dress them and they go mostly to dementia patients who love to have something to cuddle.
 They are extremely grateful for all the ones we've sent ( three bin bags full last time I went).
-THANK YOU for all your contributions.
+THANK YOU for all your contribution